 We aim to work nationally with lead assessors in each of the nine Government Office Regions.
 Our aim is to prioritise local assessment opportunities for apprentices, with face to face assessment centre days wherever possible.

-BPN intends to begin Assessment Centre End Point Assessment services by September 2019 at the latest, with the possibility of July 2019 assessments depending on demand.
+BPN intends to begin Assessment Centre End Point Assessment services by January 2020.

 We invite apprentices, employers and training organisations to contact us for more details and to receive regular updates of what we can offer, where and when.